nftrl/GXU-2023/README.md

 3. calculate result
 4. print result

 ### Extensions
-These are ideas for extensions.
-If you have any ideas of your own then you are welcome to go ahead with those.
+These are ideas for extending the program.
+If you have any ideas of your own feel free to go ahead with those.

 - Handle errors, for example invalid input and division by zero.
 - Implement a loop to allow for multiple calculations after the first one is done.